 Mold avoider Kim Goodwin discusses the improvements that she and her husband made after moving from western Oregon to the southwest desert.

-An M.E. patient starts out considering the expensive drug Ampligen, but after regaining much of his health through moving to a good location in a converted cargo trailer decides he doesn’t need it after all.
-(Pictured: Joshua Tree National Park, where the author of the blog became able to exercise again.)
+An ME/CFS patient starts out considering the expensive drug Ampligen, but after regaining much of his health through moving to a good location in a converted cargo trailer decides he doesn’t need it after all.

 Architect Brian Reeves and his wife Krystle blog about construction and housing issues related to mold problems.